leslykinzel/neovim-config/README.md

     **Linux**

     Make sure you have [build-essentials](https://linuxize.com/post/how-to-install-gcc-on-ubuntu-20-04/).
-    A lot of Linux distros don't have them pre-installed.

     **MacOS**

     Make sure you have the latest XCode command line tools installed.